-Historically, grants of LTIP Units have been made mid-year in reference to the prior year's performance in order to coincide with determinations of cash compensation by our Manager through Freedom Mortgage.
-In June 2018, our Compensation Committee and Board approved the grant of an aggregate amount of 19,500 LTIP Units under our 2013 Plan to our named executive officers with Mr. Lown receiving 8,500 LTIP Units, Mr. Levine receiving 5,750 LTIP Units and Mr. Evans receiving 5,250 LTIP Units.
-The LTIP Units were granted to our named executive officers in recognition of our overall development and the financial performance of the business during the fiscal year ended December 31, 2017.
-Consistent with our compensation philosophy and objectives discussed above, our Compensation Committee considered a number of key company results and developments in determining whether it was appropriate to grant awards for performance during the twelve months ended December 31, 2017, including that our company:
+Effective January 2, 2020, our Compensation Committee and Board approved the grant of an aggregate amount of 20,000 LTIP Units under our 2013 Plan to our named executive officers with Mr. Lown receiving 7,500 LTIP Units, each of Mr. Hutchby and Mr. Evans receiving 4,750 LTIP Units, and Mr. Levine receiving 3,000 LTIP Units.
+In January 2019, our Compensation Committee and Board approved the grant of an aggregate amount of 34,000 LTIP Units under our 2013 Plan to our named executive officers with Mr. Lown receiving 12,000 LTIP Units, each of Mr. Levine and Mr. Evans receiving 8,000 LTIP Units, and Mr. Hutchby, who was not yet a named executive officer at the time of grant, receiving 6,000 LTIP Units.
+The LTIP Units were granted to our named executive officers in recognition of our overall development and the financial performance of the business during the fiscal years ended December 31, 2019 and 2018, respectively, and in an effort to retain personnel who provide services to us through our Manager.
+Consistent with our compensation philosophy and objectives discussed above, our Compensation Committee considered a number of key company results and developments in determining whether it was appropriate to grant awards for performance during the twelve months ended December 31, 2019, including that our company:

-- delivered a total stockholder return of 10.0% for 2017; - produced a full year return on book value of 9.32% with dividends of \$1.96 per share notwithstanding the impacts of concerns related to a potential rising interest rate environment; - in 2017 completed the strategic disposition of the original portfolio of excess MSRs and added \$9.5 billion unpaid principle balance of full MSRs; - expanded the capital and investor base of our company through the issuance of common stock and Series A Preferred Stock raising net proceeds of approximately \$139.2 million; and - continued to expand and diversify its financing counterparties by adding eight new counterparties.
+- produced a full year return on book value of 8.8% with dividends of \$1.78 per common share; - added \$9.7 billion unpaid principle balance of full MSRs;

+- expanded the capital and investor base of our company through the issuance of Series B Preferred Stock and sales of common stock through an at-the-market offering program, raising net proceeds of approximately \$53.5 million; and - continued to expand and diversify our financing counterparties by adding 2 new counterparties.

 When determining the number of LTIP Units granted to each of our named executive officers, our Compensation Committee took into account the factors described above, as well as the individual's role and responsibility in attaining the results listed above, the individual's expected and actual job performance, the individual's ability to influence the outcome of our company's future performance, the value of the award in retaining and motivating key personnel, and economic and market conditions generally.
-Our Compensation Committee considered all of these factors in exercising its discretion to determine the equity awards granted to each named executive officer for his performance during the year ended December 31, 2017.
+Our Compensation Committee considered all of these factors in exercising its discretion to determine the equity awards granted to each named executive officer for his performance during the year ended December 31, 2019.